 - Maintain elasticity of arteries

 - Decrease plaque in arteries

-- Has a positive effect on cholesterol levels
+- It has a positive effect on cholesterol levels

 - Balance Estrogen